 We are grateful for the generous support of the many individuals, trusts and foundations that make our work possible.

-We particularly appreciate the significant ongoing support from the Mullum Trust, the Garry White Foundation, Lord Mayor’s Charitable Foundation, Paddy Pallin Foundation, The Ross Trust and the Curlew Fund, a sub-fund of the Australian Communities Foundation.
+We particularly appreciate the significant ongoing support from The Ian Potter Foundation, the Mullum Trust, the Garry White Foundation, Lord Mayor’s Charitable Foundation, Paddy Pallin Foundation, The Ross Trust and the Curlew Fund, a sub-fund of the Australian Communities Foundation.

 Responsibility for electoral comment in Australia is by Andrew Cox, S305-60 Leicester St, Carlton Vic 3053.
 Comments are made on behalf of the Invasive Species Council Inc. ABN 27 101 522 829.